Skip to main content

 Frequently Asked Questions

-Project Heartbeat is a action game.
+Project Heartbeat is a action game with anime theme.

 Project Heartbeat is available on PC, Windows and Linux.